Demopolis Times: History

 The paper was sold to George and his wife Elizabeth in 1936.
-In 1941, the newspaper building and plant were destroyed by fire, doing an estimated fifteen thousand dollars worth of damage.
+In 1941, the newspaper building and plant were destroyed by fire, doing an estimated fifteen thousand dollars' worth of damage.
 In 1956, editor Ben George was elected president of the Alabama Press Association.
 He and Elizabeth sold the paper in 1967.
+Boone Newspapers bought the paper in 1979.

 James Cannon was named publisher in 2008.
+In 2018, the paper won six awards from the Alabama Press Association including a second-place finish for best business story or column in its class.

+In April 2025, Boone Newspapers sold the paper to Jeff and Michelle Schumacher.
+Two months later the couple closed the paper.